-3. Hold the fibre by the connector or cable, place the wet portion of the lens tissue on the optical surface and slowly drag it across.
+Hold the fibre by the connector or cable, place the wet portion of the lens tissue on the optical surface and slowly drag it across.

-4. Examine the surface of the fibre end under high intensity light using a direct magnifying inspection microscope or an indirect video inspection tool if available.
+Examine the surface of the fibre end under high intensity light using a direct magnifying inspection microscope or an indirect video inspection tool if available.
 If streaks or contaminants still remain, repeat the process using a fresh lens tissue.

-5. Immediately install a protective cover over the end of the cable to avoid recontamination or insert the fibre back into the previously cleaned receptacle for immediate use.
+Immediately fit a cover to protect the end of the cable or insert the fibre back into the previously cleaned receptacle for immediate use.